Satō–Kishi–Abe family: First generation of politicians

-Ichirō Satō (1889–1958), Nobusuke Satō (1896–1987), and Eisaku Satō (1901–1975) were the sons of Hidesuke Satō and his wife Moyo (her name could also be read as "Shigeyo").
-Hidesuke was a businessman who had recently fallen on hard times, but was from once illustrious samurai family, claiming descent from Satō Tadanobu, and through him to the Fujiwara.
+Ichirō Satō (1889–1958), Nobusuke Satō (1896–1987), and Eisaku Satō (1901–1975) were the sons of Hidesuke Satō and his wife, Moyo (her name could also be read as "Shigeyo").
+Hidesuke was a businessman who had recently fallen on hard times but was from a once illustrious samurai family, claiming descent from Satō Tadanobu and, through him, the Fujiwara.

-Hidesuke and Moyo were distant cousins, as Moyo the granddaughter of Sato Nobuhiro, a samurai of the Chōshū Domain.
-Nobuhiro served as magistrate of the Hamada Domain, and was the first governor of Shimane Prefecture after the Meiji Restoration's abolition of the han system.
+Hidesuke and Moyo were distant cousins, as Moyo was the granddaughter of Satō Nobuhiro, a samurai of the Chōshū Domain.
+Nobuhiro served as magistrate of the Hamada Domain and was the first governor of Shimane Prefecture after the Meiji Restoration's abolition of the han system.
 Nobuhiro was part of the Meiji oligarchy.
-He, along with other Choshu followers Itō Hirobumi, Inoue Kaoru, and Kido Takayoshi, formed much of Japan's post-Meiji government and held an disproportionately large influence, historically sending more prime ministers to the capital than any other region.
+He, along with other Choshu followers Itō Hirobumi, Inoue Kaoru, and Kido Takayoshi, formed much of Japan's post-Meiji government and held a disproportionately large influence, historically sending more prime ministers to the capital than any other region.

-Through Moyo, the Sato have been tied to Matsuoka family for several generations.
-This is because Moyo's brother marrying the sister of influential diplomat, Foreign Minister, and fellow Choshu descendant, Yōsuke Matsuoka, and Moyo's aunt had married Yosuke's father Sanjuro before dying without children.
-Through the Matsuoka, the Sato were related to the royal family through Kacho Haruko, who was the daughter of Marquis Fushiminomiya Hironobuo and Princess Kaninnomiya Hanako.
+Through Moyo, the Satō have been tied to the Matsuoka family for several generations.
+This is because Moyo's brother married the sister of influential diplomat, Foreign Minister, and fellow Choshu descendant, Yōsuke Matsuoka, and Moyo's aunt had married Yosuke's father, Sanjuro, before dying without children.
+Through the Matsuoka, the Satō were related to the royal family through Kacho Haruko, who was the daughter of Marquis Fushiminomiya Hironobuo and Princess Kaninnomiya Hanako.
 Haruko was once considered as a potential match for Crown Prince Akihito.
 Haruko would end up marrying Yosuke's son Shinzo.